dlk3/udm-hacks/openvpn-udm/README.md

 3)  Create the OpenVPN server configuration file.
 4)  Install a boot script which will start the OpenVPN server whenever the UDM boots.
 This script also, very importantly, configures the UDM firewall rules to allow VPN traffic to flow between the server and its clients
 5)  Create one or more client configuration files which contain the settings, certificate and key that the client needs to connect to the server.
-6)  Distribute the client configuration file and test connectivity.
+6)  Distribute the client configuration files and test connectivity.

-I haven't tested it, but I assume that OpenVPN cannot be used in server mode at the same time that it is being used in point-to-point mode.
-I assume that any point-to-point configuration done through the admin UI would need to be disabled before doing any of what I'll describe below.
-But, hey, you never know, I could be totally wrong about this.
+I haven't tested whether OpenVPN cannot be used in server mode at the same time that it is being used in point-to-point mode.
+I've never had occasion to use the point-to-point mode so it's never been configured on my UDM.

 ## Security Warning